ThomasBudd/ovseg/README.md

 A deep learning based library for segmentation of high grade serous ovarian cancer on CT images.
-The library contains the code and the finals models created during my PhD Thesis: https://doi.org/10.17863/CAM.87940 While the code was mostly used for ovarian cancer segmentation, the library is general purpose and can be used to train other kind of segmentation models.
+The library contains the code and the finals models created during my [PhD Thesis](https://doi.org/10.17863/CAM.87940).

+While the code was mostly used for ovarian cancer segmentation, the library is general purpose and can be used to train other kind of segmentation models.
+Uncertainty Quantification based method will be added soon.

 The code design is in some ways simliar to the nnU-Net library (https://github.com/MIC-DKFZ/nnUNet).
 Many thanks to the authors for sharing their code and letting me learn from it.